Skip to main content

 Extend TDS beyond deduction.
 The operating sequence includes the deduction basis, deposit evidence, return lane, and certificate tracking.

 Choose rails by exception workload, not fee headline.
-This source set does not verify fee tables or payout-speed claims, so compare the rail by whether it can block incomplete releases, preserve exceptions, and export clean evidence.
+Fee tables and payout-speed claims are not independently verified, so compare each rail by whether it can block incomplete releases, preserve exceptions, and export clean evidence.

 Keep GST handling and contract terms explicit in the same record.
 Payment terms, IP rights, confidentiality, tax notes, and invoice linkage should not be split across informal notes.